mauroservienti/milestone.github.io/_posts/append-only.md

 Recently, [Domenic](https://www.linkedin.com/in/domenic-cassisi/) shared the observation that append-only models are a rarity, and he sees updates used everywhere every day.
 And he's right!

 Append-only models are more complex to manage.
 In fact, in most cases, projections are a must-have to satisfy read requirements.
 That's to say, I'm not surprised there isn't widespread adoption.
-And that's just fine; it doesn't need to be.
+And that's just fine; there doesn't need to be.

 ## Mauro, what are you talking about?